-Heritage Days 2024 in the parks and gardens of Paris and the Île-de-France region
+Journées du Patrimoine 2025: the program in parks and gardens in Paris and the Île-de-France region

-For this year's Journées du Patrimoine, we're taking you on a tour of the parks and gardens of Paris and the Île-de-France region.
-With guided tours and a breath of fresh air, you're in for a great stroll this weekend of September 21 and 22, 2024.
+For this 42nd edition of the Journées du Patrimoine, we're taking you on a tour of the parks and gardens of Paris and the Île-de-France region.
+With guided tours and a breath of fresh air, you're in for a pleasant stroll this weekend of September 20 and 21, 2025.
 [Read more]

-This year, the Domaine national de Saint-Cloud is taking part in the Journées du Patrimoine, on September 21 and 22, 2024.
+Once again this year, the Domaine national de Saint-Cloud is taking part in the Journées du Patrimoine on September 20 and 21, 2025.
 Located in the Hauts-de-Seine department, this magnificent green space hides an incredible history.
 Today managed by the Centre des Monuments Nationaux, France's leading cultural and tourist network, the Domaine National de Saint-Cloud extends over 460 hectares.
 While the estate has long been a resort for many princely, royal and imperial families, the history of the Domaine national de Saint-Cloud began in 1577, when Catherine de Médicis acquired a small estate in Saint-Cloud, the Hôtel d'Aulnay, as a gift for her equerry, Jérôme de Gondi.

 What happened next?
 In 1658, Louis XIV bought the château for his brother, Philippe, Duke of Orléans, while the park was designed by the famous André le Nôtre, who decided to enlarge it.
 By this time, the estate had grown to almost 400 hectares.
 While the Palais became the summer residence of all sovereigns and one of the seats of executive power until the fall of Napoleon III, it was burnt down on October 13, 1870 during the Franco-Prussian war.